nahsra/antisamy/README.md

 2) antisamy-ebay.xml

-eBay is the most popular online auction site in the universe, as far as I can tell.
+eBay is the most popular online auction site in the universe, as far as we can tell.
 It is a public site so anyone is allowed to post listings with rich HTML content.
 It’s not surprising that given the attractiveness of eBay as a target that it has been subject to a few complex XSS attacks.
 Listings are allowed to contain much more rich content than, say, Slashdot -- so it’s attack surface is considerably larger.

 3) antisamy-myspace.xml